 Through grants from the Robert Wood Johnson Foundation and Pew Charitable Trusts, with research by Brandeis University’s Health Policy Center and the leadership of Foulkeways at Gwynedd and Jeanes Hospital – Continuing Care at Home (CCAH) was born and became Friends Life Care.

 As we grew, so did our strategy – to cover a broader spectrum of needs, especially for those who were not eligible for Friends Life Care membership.
 As additional programs and services were added to meet these new needs, Friends Life Care Partners was established.
-Currently, Friends Life Care Partners includes the following divisions:

-Friends Life Care – Care Coordination, Wellness, Prevention and Financial Benefits for Life Planned at Home
+Friends Life Care – Care Coordination, Wellness, Prevention and Financial Benefits for Aging and Thriving Independently at Home

-Friends Life Care Consultants, Inc. – Consulting Services to the Senior Housing and Life Planned Industry
+Friends Life Care Consultants, Inc. – Consulting Services for Long-Term Care Insurance Carriers and the Senior Housing and Life Plan Community Industry

-These divisions continuously strive to deliver what is most important to those we serve – as seen in a 2014 AARP survey reporting that nearly 90% of people want to stay in their own home as they age.
-We have lived and supported that mission since 1982.
-Friends Life Care has served nearly 5,000 people over the years.
-Its relevance and importance continues to grow as baby boomers enter their third age.
+These divisions continuously strive to deliver what is most important to those we serve – as seen in an AARP survey reporting that nearly 90% of people want to stay in their own home as they age.
+Our focus on health, wellness and prevention helps make that happen.
+We have lived and supported that mission since the beginning.
+The relevance and importance of Friends Life Care services continues to grow as the baby boomer generation enters their “third age”.

 We are proud of what we have accomplished and look to the future to build on that foundation.
 In 2015, the originator of Continuing Care at Home concept and founding President of Friends Life Care at Home, Donald L. Moon, was one of two inaugural inductees into the Continuing Care Hall of Fame.
 This recognizes both his significant personal contribution and the impact Friends Life Care Partners continues to have in the industry and across the nation.